bomsiwor/todolist-soulparking/README.md

 - Structured validation with **Pydantic**.
 - Supports **ULID** for unique IDs.
 - Utilize **array**, no need for database.
+- Use pre-commit hooks to ensure consistency and enhance code style
 - Fully Dockerized for seamless deployment. 🐳

 ---